Cost to Stain a Fence

 Once the surface begins to bubble, grab a scraper or putty knife to take away the layer of stain from the exterior, scrubbing away any leftover bits with a wool pad.
 After successfully scraping off as much stain as possible, prepare a damp cloth to wipe down the surfaces of excess debris, leaving the fence to dry for a day.

 After this, the job should be done!
-Just keep checking for any staining leftover which can be sanded off with sandpaper or a block, ready for a new staging to be added!
+Just keep checking for any leftover staining, which can be sanded off with sandpaper or a block.

 Hiring Contractors to Stain a Fence Checklist